4sval/FModel/README.md

 - [Fortnite Asset Parser](https://github.com/SirWaddles/JohnWickParse) - Modded Version With Output Control
 - [JSON Parser](https://app.quicktype.io/)
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json)
+### Why FModel
+This project is mainly based on what [UModel](https://github.com/gildor2/UModel) can do, in a personalized way, in case UModel doesn't work, as a temporary rescue solution.
+I'd highly suggest you to use [UModel](https://github.com/gildor2/UModel) instead if you wanna use something made professionnaly.

 ## TODO
 - [ ] Improve speed
 - [x] Multithreading
 - [x] Filter for the items ListBox
+- [ ] More options
 - [ ] Stop button while extracting
 - [ ] Support for meshes
 - [ ] Support for animations